yoctoproject/poky/documentation/ref-manual/classes.rst

 The variables used by this class are:

+-  :term:`SPL_DTB_BINARY`: Name of the SPL device tree binary.
+Can be set to an empty string to indicate that no SPL should be created and added to the FIT image.
 -  :term:`SPL_MKIMAGE_DTCOPTS`: DTC options for U-Boot ``mkimage`` when building the FIT image.
 -  :term:`SPL_SIGN_ENABLE`: enable signing the FIT image.